flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

    * **Post.** Select this option to redirect users to a specific post after they hit Submit.
 You will then be able to select the post from Post dropdown menu.
    * **Page.** You can also redirect users to a selected page.
 Choose this option and specify the destination using Page dropdown menu.
    * **Custom text.** Use this action in case you wish to display a &quot;Thank you&quot; message after users submit the form.
 The editor box accepts text, basic HTML, as well as values of form fields.
 Include them to the content by pressing on the top buttons indicating form fields.
-   * **URL.** Configure redirection to any page with this action after submission.
+   * **URL.** Configure redirection from your forms to any page with this action after submission.
 Mark URL option, then provide the absolute path of the link to the input that appears.

 = What verification methods does Form Maker use? =